BohdanQQ/ivis-containerized/README.md

 ## Full setup - trusted certificates

-Clone your IVIS repo

-    git clone <YOUR_IVIS_REPO>
-    cd ivis-core
-    git checkout <YOUR_IVIS_BRANCH>

-Generate SSH key pair for remote executor communication

-**INSIDE the `ivis-containerized` REPO ROOT:**

-    ./remote-exec-ssh-init.sh

-If you'd like to supply your own certificates:

-1. The keypair MUST be of ECDSA type
-    * due to `ssh2` package compatibility
-2. You must manually alter the `docker-compose` mounts for the `/opt/ssh_pub` and `/opt/ssh_priv` files

-Note that not every branch / fork might be compatible with the following!
+Note that not every IVIS-core branch / fork might be compatible with the following!

-Generate certificates (still in `ivis-core` directory)
+Generate certificates (in the `ivis-core` directory)

     cd ./server/certs/remote/
     ./init.sh